ByteB4rb1e/html-theme-ref/README.md

 # Tiara's HTML Theming Reference

+> Heads, up: I'm still working backwards.
+The abstract in this README might point to non-existing (but also irrelevant) resources.

 This project is a reference implementation designed to explore and discuss ways to standardize HTML5 theme development using CSS3 and ECMAScript 2017.
 It’s not a finished product for public consumption—think of it as a starting point for